Australian Labor Party: History

-At the 1893 South Australian elections the ULP was immediately elevated to balance of power status with 10 of 54 lower house seats.
+At the 1893 South Australian elections, the ULP was immediately elevated to balance of power status with 10 of 54 lower house seats.
 The liberal government of Charles Kingston was formed with the support of the ULP, ousting the conservative government of John Downer.
 So successful, less than a decade later at the 1905 state election, Thomas Price formed the world's first stable Labor government.
 John Verran led Labor to form the state's first of many majority governments at the 1910 state election.

 In 1899, Anderson Dawson formed a minority Labour government in Queensland, the first in the world, which lasted one week while the conservatives regrouped after a split.

 The colonial Labour parties and the trade unions were mixed in their support for the Federation of Australia.
 Some Labour representatives argued against the proposed constitution, claiming that the Senate as proposed was too powerful, similar to the anti-reformist colonial upper houses and the British House of Lords.
 They feared that federation would further entrench the power of the conservative forces.
 However, the first Labour leader and Prime Minister Chris Watson was a supporter of federation.

 Historian Celia Hamilton, examining New South Wales, argues for the central role of Irish Catholics.
 Before 1890, they opposed Henry Parkes, the main Liberal leader, and of free trade, seeing them both as the ideals of Protestant Englishmen who represented landholding and large business interests.
-In the strike of 1890 the leading Catholic, Sydney's Archbishop Patrick Francis Moran was sympathetic toward unions, but Catholic newspapers were negative.
+In the strike of 1890 the leading Catholic, Sydney's Archbishop Francis Moran was sympathetic toward unions, but Catholic newspapers were negative.
 After 1900, says Hamilton, Irish Catholics were drawn to the Labour Party because its stress on equality and social welfare fitted with their status as manual labourers and small farmers.
 In the 1910 elections Labour gained in the more Catholic areas and the representation of Catholics increased in Labour's parliamentary ranks.